anthemion-org/ogle-web/README.md

 ## PWA setup

-I did not use the `cra-template-pwa` option when I ran `create-react-app`; instead, I used the default template, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
+I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template instead, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
 Then I added a `register` call to `index.js`.
 Instructions can be found [here](https://dev.to/myfatemi04/turn-your-create-react-app-into-a-progressive-web-app-in-100-seconds-3c11).

-[realfavicongenerator.net](realfavicongenerator.net) creates a `site.webmanifest` file and a `link` element that references it, but we already have `manifest.json`.
-I used `site.webmanifest` to update `manifest.json`, then I deleted it, along with the `link`.
-I replaced `play-ogle` in the other generated links with `%PUBLIC_URL%`.

 ## Design notes